 - Employee work accounts are hacked or compromised and funds from legitimate business deals are intercepted or re-routed to the criminal’s account, or that of a money mule.

 - Fraudulent requests for payments may also be sent from compromised employee email accounts to vendors or clients identified from employee’s contact lists.

 - Fraudulent requests for Personally Identifiable Information (Pii) or Wage and Tax (W2) statements may be sent to employees or financial/ HR team members.

 - Cybercriminals posing as lawyers or law firms may contact employees instructing them to make time sensitive wire transfers.

-How to Avoid Becoming a Victim of BEC/AEC Schemes
+How to Avoid Becoming a Victim of BEC/EAC Schemes